 Potentially compromising the ability to directly treat angiosomes are anatomical variations, which are common within the general population.
-Type III branching from the popliteal artery was the most common variant (1.0-7.6%), which risks poor distal supply with hypoplastic or aplastic crural vessels: posterior tibial artery (0.8-5.1%), anterior tibial artery (0.1-1.7%) and both posterior and anterior tibial arteries (0.1-0.8%).
-Correlating with these both angiographic and cadaveric findings, 6.5% of infrapopliteal arterial anatomical variants were found in 6.5% of patients with chronic Rutherford category 5 and 6 chronic ischaemia requiring lower limb salvage interventions, with 4.8% being type III variants.
+Type III branching from the popliteal artery was the most common variant (1.0-7.6%), which risks poor distal supply with hypoplastic or aplastic crural vessels: posterior tibial artery (0.8-5.1%), anterior tibial artery (0.1-1.7%) and both posterior and anterior tibial arteries (0.1-0.8%). ^{21,22} Correlating with these both angiographic and cadaveric findings, 6.5% of infrapopliteal arterial anatomical variants were found in 6.5% of patients with chronic Rutherford category 5 and 6 chronic ischaemia requiring lower limb salvage interventions, with 4.8% being type III variants.
+22 can deliver significantly better technical results, not considering the clinical outcomes of the interventions performed.